 The resources an individual needs for change are already within them.

-Feedback is always useful.
+Feedback is always helpful.

 We can view success and failure as inevitable parts of life.
 We don’t learn to walk without falling over.
 The moment we stop making mistakes is the time we stop learning.

 When we fail, feedback can show a route to success instead.
-When we’re successful, insulating ourselves from feedback sows the seeds of future failure.
+When we’re successful, insulating ourselves from feedback sows the seeds of a future failure.

 We know this is a mouthful!

 We hold the individual in constant high regard whilst still being able to explore, question, and challenge if what they’re doing is helping them to achieve what they want.